 Stepping out of your comfort zone

 This has to be the hardest part of bass fishing.
-Remember though this is primarily for people that have not caught any bass and are getting fed up trying.
+Remember though this is primarily for people who have not caught any bass and are getting fed up trying.

 First off though, make sure you do your homework before you plan your mission.
 Here are some very important things to take into consideration.